On this page

 Overseas adoptions by Australian citizens and permanent residents are not automatically recognised under Australian law.
 The exceptions are adoptions completed overseas under the Hague Convention.
 In the case of other adoptions, once the adopted child has entered Australia, adoptive parents can apply to an Australian court to be recognised as parents of the child under Australian law.

-A child who enters Australia holding an Adoption visa where the adoption is to be finalised in Australia, or where the adoption is not recognised, is officially under the guardianship of the Minister for Immigration and Citizenship.
+A child who enters Australia holding an Adoption visa where the adoption is to be finalised in Australia, or where the adoption is not recognised, is officially under the guardianship of the Minister for Immigration and Border Protection.
 This guardianship is delegated to state and territory welfare authorities.

 This arrangement is set down in the Immigration (Guardianship of Children) Act 1946.
 The Act provides a framework for state and territory governments to supervise the adoption process in Australia and ensure that arrangements are in the best interests of the child.